Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Schematically, it is important to realize that yield stress fluids may come in two distinct flavors: thixotropic and non-thixotropic (or ``simple'') yield stress fluids.
-A simple yield stress fluid is one for which the shear stress (and hence the viscosity) depends only on the imposed shear rate, while for thixotropic fluids the viscosity depends more generally on the shear history of the sample.
-The distinction is simple to make in principle: one can for instance measure the flow curve by using up and down stress ramps.
-Figure \ref{fig:Ch1Fig4}(a) shows that if the material is a ``simple'' yield stress fluid, the data for increasing and decreasing shear stresses coincide: the material parameters do not depend on flow history.
-On the other hand, Fig. \ref{fig:Ch1Fig4}(b) shows that if the material is thixotropic, in general the flow will have significantly ``liquefied" the material at high stresses, and the branch obtained upon decreasing the stress is significantly below the one obtained while increasing the stress.
-In that case, one should then also specify better the protocol used to measure flow curves, for instance indicating the rate at which the stress is ramped up and down, as this might also influence the outcome of the experiment.
+The distinction is straightforward, at least in principle: one can measure the flow curve by using up and down stress ramps, for instance, and check for reproducibility (Fig. \ref{fig:Ch1Fig4}).
+In Fig.~\ref{fig:Ch1Fig4}(b), we show that if the material is thixotropic, in general the flow will have significantly ``liquified" the material at high stresses, and the branch obtained upon decreasing the stress is significantly below the one obtained while increasing the stress.
+Hysteresis is mostly negligible for simple yield stress fluids, see Fig. \ref{fig:Ch1Fig4}(a).
+The response of a thixotropic yield stress fluid will depend on the rate at which the stress is ramped up and down, and the rest time in between subsequent sweeps.

-Figure \ref{fig:Ch1Fig5} shows a direct observation of the effect of stress-dependent structural organization in a colloidal gel.
-Here, the gel is made up of 1.3 $\mu$m fluorescent PMMA particles and 3$\cdot10^7$ Mw polystyrene in a mixture of decalin and cyclohexyl bromide.
+Figure \ref{fig:Ch1Fig5} shows a direct qualitative observation of the effect of stress-dependent structural organization in a colloidal gel.
 At rest (A), the gel exhibits a percolated structure and exhibits a yield stress of about 5 Pa.
 Just after flow (B), the gel has broken up into individual flocs and there is no measurable yield stress.

-Thus, for ``simple'' yield stress fluids there is no problem in principle in determining the yield stress.
-However for thixotropic materials there is, since any flow liquefies the material and thus decreases the yield stress.
-As thixotropy is by definition reversible, this also means that when left at rest after shearing, the yield stress will increase again as the material solidifies.
-In that case, experimental protocols should be made more precise.
+Detailed images of the shear-induced breakup of two-dimensional colloidal gels at interfaces for different values of the shear rate and strain were shown by \cite{Masschaele:2011}, who quantified the effect of surface coverage and deformation on the morphology (i.e., transient networks or individual deformed aggregates); the undeformed structures in these experiments undoubtedly exhibit a yield stress, but direct mechanical measurements are not available.